-Staying true to its name, the Glute-Ham Raise is one of the most effective exercises used to strengthen your glutes and hamstrings.
-While you can often find a glute-ham machine at a public gym, this exercise can be performed without major equipment as well.
-In short, the glute-ham raise is a key exercise in developing the glutes and hamstrings and there are a variety of ways you can perform it to optimize your leg workout programming!
+Staying true to its name, the Glute-Ham Raise strengthens your glutes and hamstrings.
+While you can often find a glute-ham machine at a public gym, this exercise can be performed without equipment as well.
+The glute-ham raise is a versatile exercise that can help you optimize your leg workout programming!

 Muscles Worked by the Glute-Ham Raise

 Primary Muscle Groups:

 Unsurprisingly, the glutes and hamstrings are the target muscles of the glute-ham raise.
 The gluteal muscles are a group of three muscles that make up your buttocks: the gluteus maximus, gluteus medius, and gluteus minimus.
 It is extremely important to train all three muscles.
 Fortunately, the glute-ham raise is one of the best gluteus medius and gluteus maximus strengthening exercises you will find.

 Similarly, a group of three muscles combine to form the hamstring: the biceps femoris, semitendinosus, and the semimembranosus.
 The glute-ham raise helps to build all three of these muscles in the back of your leg.
 Many athletes and bodybuilders tend to overwork their quads at the expense of their hamstrings.
 If this sounds like you, the glute-ham raise is the perfect exercise to build strength in your hamstrings and grow the back of your legs.

 Secondary Muscle Groups: